-WELD 212 Welding Lab IV/Pipe/Plate 6 Credits
+WELD 212 Welding Lab IV/Pipe/Plate

-Develops the principles taught in WELD 211, expanding the student's ability to weld pipe in all positions.
+Develops the principles taught in WELD 211, expanding the students ability to weld pipe in all positions.
 Hands-on instruction will consist of perfecting skilled pipe welding.
 Lab time will be a combination of student lab, on-the-job class projects and simulated welding.

-WELD 213 Welding Lab IV/ Fabrication
+WELD 213 Welding Lab

+IV/Fabrication 6 Credits

 Students enrolled in this course learn how to weld and fabricate all thicknesses of steel plate and most diameters of steel pipe.
-Processes and courses taught include oxyacetylene, stick electrode, Metal-Inert-Gas (MIG) and Tungsten- Inert-Gas (TIG), blueprint reading, drafting, layout and fabrication
+Processes and courses taught include oxyacetylene, stick electrode, Metal-Inert-Gas (MIG) and Tungsten-Inert-Gas (TIG), blue-print reading, drafting, layout and fabrication.

-196, 197, 198, 199 Cooperative Education 1 to 6
+196, 197, 198, 199 Cooperative Education

-Credits These courses are designed to allow students to earn credit while working and going to school.
+These courses are designed to allow students to earn credit while working and going to school.
 Students will be required to put in eighty (80) hours per credit.
 Pre-requisite: Director Approval

-281, 282, 283, 284 Individual Studies 1 to 4 Credits
+281, 282, 283, 284 Individual

+Studies 1 to 4 Credits

 These courses are designed to allow students to conduct individual research and/or projects for credit while under the supervision of a faculty member from the department.
-Prerequisite: Department approval
+Pre-requisite: Department approval opics 1 to 4 Credits

-296, 297, 298, 299 Special Topics 1 to 4 Credits
+296, 297, 298, 299 Special